 A: La Casita Verde is a New York City Parks & GreenThumb community garden and living lab established in 2013 in South Williamsburg, Brooklyn.
 The lot was vacant and a dumping ground for over four decades.
 It took volunteers a year to just clear out the garbage and bring in soil (over 200 cubic yards) to create a solid foundation.
 Our original focus was composting because you can't grow healthy food without healthy soil.
 For the first year if somebody asked us what we were growing, we replied "soil!"

 Q: How can I participate?

 A: You can participate in many ways.
 First off, subscribe to our newsletter.
-Stop by La Casita Verde during our open hours between the months of May and October.
-Check out our news page for any upcoming events.
+Stop by La Casita Verde during our open hours between the months of May and October (Sat and Sun 12-5pm).
 You can send us an email to sign up to volunteer or organize a group of volunteers and we will plan a work day especially for your team.
 If you are still wanting more, then please become a member!

 Q: Can you accept donations?

 A: Yes!
 We have many needs and rely on donations to sustain LCV.
 Great donations include your time, garden tools, expert skills (e.g. construction, horticulture, mural/sign painting, accounting, note-taking) and, of course, money.
 We are not a 501c3 but we do have a fiscal sponsor.
 In 2013, Kiwi Energy donated a solar panel installation for our garden.
 Thanks Kiwi!
 We have had many volunteer days with organizations like the Jason Mraz Foundation, New York Arts Practicum, LRN and New York University.